 All about The Jam's hit song A Town Called Malice

 A Town Called Malice takes its name from the famous song by the Jam, which became No1 in Britain in February 1982 and stayed there for three weeks.
 A Town Called Malice was the only Jam song to chart in the US where it reached No 31 on the Mainstream Rock Tracks chart in 1982.

 The title was a play on the name of the 1950 Nevil Shute novel A Town Like Alice, although singer-songwriter Paul Weller said he hadn’t read it at the time.
 He wrote the lyrics about his hometown of Woking and is still regarded as a classic.
-Take a look at The Jame singing A Town Like Malice below...
+Take a look at The Jam singing A Town Like Malice below...

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!